LinkedIn is a powerful tool for solopreneurs and freelancers and can help you find colleagues, collaborators, and potential customers.

 Use LinkedIn To Reach Out

-After you’ve gotten some content scheduled and posting on LinkedIn, it’s time to start reaching out.
+After you’ve gotten some content scheduled and start posting on LinkedIn, it’s time to reach out.

 This might mean sharing your perspective by commenting on something one of your connections has shared or sending a direct message to a potential client connector.

 It may also mean taking advantage of LinkedIn’s group feature.
 Joining one of the groups where your colleagues hang out is a great first step.
 You can try out the LinkedIn experience and then join groups where your ideal clients (or client connectors) hangout as well.